lemoinem/lemoinem.github.com/_posts/2013-04-11-centralizing-server-access.md

 weeks now, and while I haven't thoroughly tested it, I encourage everybody to test it and use it!
 It seems stable enough to be set up into production (with a fallback local sudoer user).
-Of course, most of current PROD approved distributions won't be included these fairly recent patches or versions of sssd and OpenSSH.
+Of course, most of current PROD approved distributions won't be included these fairly recent patches or versions of SSSD and OpenSSH.
 If you're using Ubuntu however, you're in for a treat, since there is a PPA for that so it can installed on the last LTS (12.04, Precise):
 <https://launchpad.net/~nicholas-hatch/+archive/auth>.